 Patriarchal habitus, doxa on the internet

 Harassment of women today can not only happen in the real world.
-On the internet women also often get bad treatment.
-Penny (2013), even considers that there is no good space for women, even the Internet: a space that offers freedom.

-Content on the Internet often produces symbolic violence through hateful words, images, and communications with racist or sexist backgrounds –cyber sexism (Heitmeyer et al., 2005).
-On the Internet, for example, we often find memes that harass women, as in the memes in Figure 1 below
+On the Internet, women are also often mistreated.
+Penny (2013) even believes that there is no good space for women, even the Internet, which offers freedom.
+Indeed, content on the Internet often produces symbolic violence through hateful words, images, and communications with racist or sexist backgrounds –cyber sexism (Heitmeyer et al., 2005).
+On the Internet, for example, we often find memes that harass women, such as Figure 1 below

 Figure 1.

-Girl's Reaction
+"Girls' Reaction"

-Source: facebook
+Source: Facebook

-If we look at the content of the meme at the Figure 1 above, which features a male face –also a representation of patriarchy– and the text: “The girl's reaction when she finds out I have an iPhone seven”, and many condoms as answers the text.
-In this case, women it has been assumed as creatures that can be easily exchanged with other things.
+If we look at the meme's content in Figure 1, which features a man's face –also a representation of patriarchy– and the text: "Girls' reaction when she finds out I have an iPhone seven", and many condoms as answers the text.
+In this case, women have been assumed as creatures that can be easily exchanged with other things.
 This also shows the strong ideology that men have a higher position than women, and women are considered property of men.
-In fact, whether we realize it or not, the use of these sentences and images has given rise to cyber sexism, exploitation, and abuse of women.
+Whether we realise it or not, the use of these sentences and images has given rise to cyber sexism, exploitation, and abuse of women.

-Cyber sexism, explaining from Bourdieu's (2001) symbolic violence framework, is an invisible violent behavior.

-Symbolic power is that invisible power which can be exercised only with the complicity of those who do not want to know that they are subject to it or even that they themselves exercise it (Bourdieu, 2001, p.
+According to Bourdieu's (2001) symbolic violence framework, cyber sexism is an invisible violent behaviour: "Symbolic power is that invisible power that can be exercised only with the complicity of those who do not want to know that they are subject to it or even that they exercise it" (Bourdieu, 2001, p.
 164).

-As stated by Bourdieu above, cyber sexism is soft violence, because it occurs when there is a relationship between people who do not want to know that they are the target, in the sense that the victim of cyber sexism does not realize that he is a victim.
+As stated by Bourdieu, cyber sexism is soft violence because it occurs when there is a relationship between people who do not want to know that they are the target, in the sense that the victim of cyber sexism does not realise that they are victims.
 In addition, cyber sexism in practice is also carried out repetitively in daily life on the Internet.

-The strong domination of patriarchy in society is the root of the emergence of the phenomenon of sexism in the real world and on the Internet –cyber sexism.
+The strong domination of patriarchy in society is the root of sexism in the real world and on the Internet or cyber sexism.
 Patriarchy always views women as objects.
-Therefore, women often accept injustice, stereotypes, marginalization, or even violence and harassment.
+Therefore, women often experience injustice, stereotypes, marginalisation, or even violence and harassment.
 Society has adopted patriarchal norms in every aspect and has become a way of life.
 Therefore, the patriarchal system is constructed into something that seems natural and ordinary (Lerner in Rakoczy, 2004).

-The domination of patriarchy, for Bourdieu, is the crystallization of habitus.
-Habitus includes a person's knowledge and understanding of the world that makes its own contribution to the reality of the world (Bourdieu, 2001).
-Habitus is a mental or cognitive structure that an actor uses to deal with his social life.
+The domination of patriarchy, for Bourdieu, is the crystallisation of Habitus.
+Habitus includes a person's knowledge and understanding of the world that makes its own contribution to the world's reality (Bourdieu, 2001).
+Habitus is a mental or cognitive structure that a person uses to deal with social life.
 Habitus describes a series of tendencies that encourage social actors or actors to act and react in certain ways (Ritzer & Goodman, 2007).

-Bourdieu explained that habitus is the result of historical and cultural creation (production) of individual (collective) practices in life that lasts for a relatively long historical period.
-Habitus as a product of history creates individual and collective actions and therefore conforms to the pattern generated by history.
-Certain individual habits are obtained through life experiences and then internalized within them, to then use them to feel, understand, realize and assess the social world (Dwizatmiko, 2010).
+Bourdieu explained that habitus results from historical and cultural creation (production) of individual (collective) practices in life that lasts for a relatively long historical period.
+As a product of history, Habitus creates individual and collective actions and therefore conforms to the pattern generated by history.
+Certain individual habits are obtained through life experiences and then internalised to use them to feel, understand, realise, and assess the social world (Dwizatmiko, 2010).

-Bourdieu (2002) states the domination of men over women, in which social structures and structures of productive and reproductive activity exist based on sexual division that gives men the best part.
-This is confirmed in the schemes contained in the habitus.
+Bourdieu (2002) states the domination of men over women, in which social structures and structures of productive and reproductive activity exist based on sexual division that gives men the best part, which is confirmed in the schemes of the Habitus.